An investment in knowledge always pays the best interest.— Benjamin Franklin

 If a mutual fund is also a diversified management company, which most are, then at least 75% of its portfolio must consist of securities where no individual issue composes more than 5% of the fund's total assets, and that does not compose more than 10% of the voting stock of any single issuer.
 The other 25% of the fund is not so restricted.

-If you are going to buy a large number of shares from a fund with a front-end sales load, then know if you can take advantage of breakpoints to lower the sales load percentage.
+Before buying many shares from a fund with a front-end sales load, check for breakpoints that could lower the sales load percentage.

 No-load funds do not charge a sales load, which is technically a sales commission to a broker for selling the shares, and therefore the no-load category may include fees that are not technically sales loads, such as purchase fees, redemption fees, exchange fees, and account fees.
 No-load funds will also have operating expenses.

-Small differences in fees can translate into large differences in returns over time.
-For example, if you invested $10,000 in a fund that produced a 10% annual return before expenses and had annual operating expenses of 1.5%, then after 20 years you would have roughly $49,725.
+Slight differences in fees can translate into large differences in returns over time.
+For example, if you invested $10,000 in a fund that produced a 10% annual return before expenses and had annual operating expenses of 1.5%, then after 20 years your investment would be worth $49,725.
 But if the fund had expenses of only 0.5%, then you would end up with $60,858 — an 18% difference.

 WSJ.com - Professors Shine a Light Into 'Closet Indexes'